Are You Utilizing GeoGebra?

 Using the file as part of a conceptual approach

-Here’s one suggestion for embracing a conceptual approach to teaching gradient with this file.
+Here are some suggestions for embracing a conceptual approach to teaching gradient with this file:

-- Project and manipulate the file (with ’Surfboard Number’ displayed) to the whole class before mentioning the word ‘gradient’.
+- Project the file showing 'Surfboard Number' to students before introducing the term 'gradient'.

 - Note that the word ‘Number’ has been deliberately used in preference to Slope or Gradient.
 This is because we want students to think about what the Surfboard Number means as the surfboard moves.
 It won’t take students long to relate this number to the position of the surfboard!

-- Once students begin to see the relationship – horizontal means zero, steep means bigger number, up means positive, down means negative – ask students to come up with a name for the number.
+- Once students begin to see the relationship – horizontal means zero, steep means a larger number, up means positive, down means negative – ask students to come up with a name for the number.
 ‘Slope’ tends to be a common suggestion.

-- Now ask the really interesting question: “How is the surfboard number calculated?”
-If the class is capable you could, at this point, ask them to explore, preferably in pairs, on some graph paper.
+- Ask “How is the surfboard number calculated?”
+If the class is capable, you could, at this point, ask them to explore, preferably in pairs, on some graph paper.

 - The following clue could be offered: “Every point has an x coordinate and a y coordinate”.
-Granted this is an obscure clue.
-But the aim here isn’t that they will discover the gradient formula - some may discover it or get close (or they might simply look it up in their textbook) - the main aim is to have them explore and to engage the students.
+The aim isn’t that students will discover the gradient formula.
+Some may discover it or get close.
+However, the main objective is to have students engaged and ask questions as they explore.

 - The final step is to show the title.
 However, given we are addressing a junior high school class, the title in the gif is probably best left hidden.
-Or you might want to modify the title.
+Or you could modify the title.

 Download the modified surfer file